shikokuchuo/nanonext/README.md

 ### Publisher Subscriber Model

-{nanonext} fully implements NNG’s pub/sub protocol as per the below example.
+`nanonext` fully implements NNG’s pub/sub protocol as per the below example.
 A subscriber can subscribe to one or multiple topics broadcast by a publisher.